1976 Portuguese legislative election: Fall of the government

-By the fall of 1977, the situation of the Portuguese economy was deteorating.
-During that year's summer, Prime Minister Mário Soares asked for a loan from the International Monetary Fund (IMF) and several austerity measures were implemented like rise of interest rates, devalue of the Escudo and budget cuts.
-However, the policies were quite unpopular and by late 1977, Soares was seeing big opposition in Parliament and, in November 1977, he proposed a big memorandum between parties and associations to seek common economic and social policies, but this was rejected.
-Because of this rejection, Soares presented a motion of confidence in Parliament, which he lost by a 100 to 159 vote margin.
+By the fall of 1977, the situation of the Portuguese economy was deteriorating.
+During that year's summer, Prime Minister Mário Soares asked for a loan from the International Monetary Fund (IMF) and several austerity measures were implemented like the rise of interest rates, the devalue of the Escudo and budget cuts.
+However, the policies were quite unpopular and by late 1977 Soares was facing large opposition in the Parliament.
+In November 1977, he proposed a sizeable memorandum between parties and associations to seek common economic and social policies, which was rejected.
+Because of this rejection, Soares presented a motion of confidence in Parliament, which he lost by a 59 vote margin.

 Following this vote, Soares was still able to form a second cabinet, in coalition with the Democratic Social Center (CDS), but it only lasted 8 months and after August 1978, a series of Presidential appointed cabinets were nominated which culminated in the 2 December 1979 snap election.